ServiceResource / Action / register_image

 EC2.ServiceResource.register_image(**kwargs)#

 Registers an AMI.
 When you’re creating an instance-store backed AMI, registering the AMI is the final step in the creation process.
-For more information about creating AMIs, see Create your own AMI in the Amazon Elastic Compute Cloud User Guide.
+For more information about creating AMIs, see Create an AMI from a snapshot and Create an instance-store backed AMI in the Amazon EC2 User Guide.

 Note